Philly Tech Trends: In a ‘New Normal’, How Businesses Can Provide Employee Safety - NewsBreak

 Philly Tech Trends: In a ‘New Normal’, How Businesses Can Provide Employee Safety

 Prior to the pandemic, company security was more directed at keeping the building safe from intruders or potential cyber threats.
-And while those are still important concerns now, companies are also having to figure out how to provide employee safety in a time when the world is much more conscious about their health.
+And while those are still important concerns now, companies are also having to figure out how to keep employees safe in a time when the world is much more conscious about their health.

-On SecurityInformed is an article about how to better facilitate employee safety using some of the same security technology already available to companies.
+On SecurityInformed is an article about how to better facilitate this using some of the same security technology already available to companies.
 Modern technology can now simultaneously offer protection against criminal threats as well as health threats.

 One such option is to update offices to move away from entry doors utilizing keys and door handles, and instead switch to hands-free entryways.